Buying Lab-Created Diamonds

 Lab-made diamonds have a clarity ranging from IF to SI2.

-A lab-made blue diamond amounts only to 10% of the cost of a natural blue diamond.
-Besides, it falls within the range of $7000-$12,000 per carat.
+A lab-made blue diamond amounts to only 10% of the cost of a natural blue diamond.
+Besides, it falls within $7000-$12,000 per carat.

 Other diamond colors, such as green, red, and purple, are also available, and their growth process is the same as that of the pink man-created diamond.